Rich Good

 Rich Good (born 17 June 1974) is a British musician and recording artist.
-His first recognized musical work was as a songwriter and founding member of San Francisco band The Pleased, alongside Joanna Newsom, Noah Georgeson, Genaro Vergoglini, Luckey Remington and Jason Clark.
+His first recognised musical work was as a songwriter and founding member of San Francisco band The Pleased, alongside Joanna Newsom, Noah Georgeson, Genaro Vergoglini, Luckey Remington and Jason Clark.

 Career

-Since the split of the Pleased, he concentrated on own project Kings & Queens, and released three albums The Dream Ends in Fury (2006), Like a Warning (2008) and Jet in Carina (2010).
+Since the split of the Pleased, he concentrated on his own project Kings & Queens, and released three albums The Dream Ends in Fury (2006), Like a Warning (2008) and Jet in Carina (2010).
 Good also played slide guitar on Bert Jansch's The Black Swan, produced by Georgeson of the Pleased.

-He is currently the guitarist for The Psychedelic Furs and has a project named Mirrors in San Francisco.
+He is currently the guitarist for the Psychedelic Furs and has a project named Mirrors in San Francisco.
 He lives in Wonder Valley, California.